sibytes/yetl/README.md

 - Added cli init comman to initialise a yetl project directory
 - Added maxparallel parameter to prototype for multithreaded loading
 - Fixed partition bug on initial load causing failure when schema exist but no data
+- Refactored SQLReader SQL files into the project pipeline dir.

 Version: 0.0.23
 - Added metadata lineage configuration into sources and destinations for context, dataflow and dataset id's